PBM receives 146,275 applications for assistance in three years

 The sources said PBM follows an approved criteria to process any case, considering eligibility and availability of funds.
 Efforts are in place to improve processes and facilitate beneficiaries through one window operation, help desks for beneficiaries and computerized token system.

-Pakistan Bait-ul-Mal (PBM) has established 35 Pakistan Sweet Homes (PSH) which cater to orphan children throughout the country including Azad Jammu and Kashmir (AJK) and Gilgit-Baltistan (GB).—APP
+Pakistan Bait-ul-Mal (PBM) has established 35 Pakistan Sweet Homes (PSH) which cater to orphan children throughout the country including Azad Jammu and Kashmir (AJK) and Gilgit-Baltistan (GB).

+Each centre accommodates 100 orphan children.
+The age limit for enrolment of orphan children is 4-6 years.
+Children are kept in home like environment with provision of boarding facility, food and clothing.
+They are provided quality education in private schools.

+PBM has budget constraints to expand this project, the sources said and added if additional funds are provided, more Sweet Homes can be established.—APP

 PBM receives 146,275 applications for assistance in three years